 Latest news from Heathrow Terminal 2

-Wondertree, a brand new casual all day dining concept, has been announced as the latest appointment to Heathrow’s Terminal 2.
+A brand new casual all-day dining restaurant has been announced for Terminal 2.
 Wondertree is a collaboration between The Restaurant Group plc (TRG) and Giraffe Concepts (Giraffe).

-Food will be cooked to order from an open plan kitchen, freshly baked bread and world flavoured salads.
-Passengers will be able to choose from a quick coffee to a full family meal from a menu which includes stacked sandwiches, flatbread pizzas and global foods such as Los Cabos Chicken Tacos.
+Food will be cooked to order in the open-plan kitchen and passengers will be able to choose everything from a quick coffee to a full family meal.
+The menu will include freshly baked bread and salads, stacked sandwiches, flatbread pizzas and global foods such as Los Cabos Chicken Tacos.

 John Lewis to open first airport store